Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on experiments

-The method used to estimate the shower energy, $E$, is important for the $z$-scale, since $\nmu$ is nearly proportional to $E$.
+The method of estimating the shower energy $E$ is important for the $z$-scale, since $\nmu$ is nearly proportional to $E$.
 Systematic shifts in the energy scale lead to apparent shifts in the $z$-values.
-To address this issue, WHISP adjusted the energy scales of the experiments to align them with a common reference spectrum at a given energy \cite{EAS-MSU:2019kmv}.
+To address this, the WHISP adjusted the energy scales of the experiments to align them with a common reference spectrum at a given energy \cite{EAS-MSU:2019kmv}.
 This greatly improved the consistency of the measurements.

-Furthermore, correlations between the estimation of the muon density, $\nmu$, and the energy, $E$, can distort the measurement and should ideally be negligible.
-Ideally, the cosmic ray energy is estimated by integrating the longitudinal energy loss profile observed in the atmosphere with fluorescence or Cherenkov telescopes.
-Experiments without telescopes instead use the charged particle density measured by surface detector arrays, which includes a contribution from muons.
-In the latter case, the energy estimate always exhibits some degree of cross-contamination from $N_{\mu}$, resulting in positive correlations on event-by-event basis.
-Finally, some experiments measure only the muon number and obtain a muon multiplicity distribution.
-This distribution can be compared with predictions based on the cosmic ray flux obtained from another experiment using the FD technique to infer $z$-values (sometimes referred to as \emph{intensity based} $z$-values).
+Furthermore, correlations between the estimation of the muon density $\nmu$ and the energy $E$ can distort the measurement, and should ideally be negligible.
+The cosmic ray energy $E$ is ideally estimated by integrating the longitudinal energy loss profile in the atmosphere observed with fluorescence or Cherenkov telescopes.
+Experiments without telescopes instead use the charged particle density measured in surface detector arrays, which includes a contribution from muons.
+In the latter case, the energy estimate always shows some degree of cross-contamination from $N_{\mu}$, introducing positive correlations event-by-event.
+Finally, some experiments measure only the muon number $\nmu$ and obtain a muon multiplicity distribution.
+This distribution can be compared with predictions based on the cosmic ray flux from another experiment obtained with the FD technique to infer $z$-values (sometimes referred to as \emph{intensity based} $z$-values).

-In addition to an uncorrelated energy estimation method, which is ideal for muon measurements with small systematic uncertainties, a full detector simulation is required to account for potential detector biases and a small atmospheric overburden.
-While large atmospheric overburden is irrelevant for an FD-based energy estimation, it increases the uncertainties for a ground-based energy estimation.
+In addition to an uncorrelated energy estimation method -- ideal for a muon measurement with small systematic uncertainties -- a full detector simulation is required to account for potential detector biases and a small atmospheric overburden.
+The large atmospheric overburden is irrelevant for an FD-based energy estimation, but increases the uncertainties for a ground-based estimation.